 The proposed project would be required to build to the State's CALGreen code, which includes insulation and design provisions to minimize wasteful energy consumption.
-Although the proposed project does not include on-site renewable energy resources, the proposed building would be built to align with LEED standards, consistent with San José Council Policy 6-32.
+Although the proposed project does not include on-site renewable energy resources, the proposed buildings would be built to align with LEED standards, consistent with San José Council Policy 6-32.
+Based on the project's alignment with these measures, the proposed development would comply with existing State energy standards.